Longtime McKinley High basketball coach, community fixture Teddy Brown remembered

 A family member said that Brown did not have any ongoing health issues at the time of his death.
 His last day was a normal one, the family member said.
 He had come home after running errands before passing away.

 "It was immediate hurt, he had just came four days ago to the Athletic Alumni Association meeting.
-We have our meetings here at the (McKinley High School Alumni Center), he had just come by everything seemed pretty well," Clavin Nicholas, a one of Brown's former players who was on his team when they on a state championship in 1981, said.
+We have our meetings here at the (McKinley High School Alumni Center), he had just come by everything seemed pretty well," Calvin Nicholas, a one of Brown's former players who was on his team when they on a state championship in 1981, said.
 "So it was a shocker to me because he looked pretty good."

-Nicholas said that Brown was always on his knees with his players instead of standing above them.
+Nicholas said that Brown was on his knees with his players often instead of standing above them.
 Other former players described him as active in his community even after he retired from coaching.

 "He was like a teacher all around, he didn't just teach basketball.
 He was a teacher, period," Willie Armstrong, who also played on the 1981 team under Brown, said.